PostHog/aili5-vercel/docs/PIPELINE_SPEC.md

 ## Overview

-A pipeline is an ordered list of nodes.
-Each node receives a context object, transforms it, and passes it to the next node.
-Execution is strictly linear—dependencies are determined by position in the array.
+A pipeline is an ordered list of modules.
+At each inference block, the above blocks' context accumulates to be provided for inference.

 ```
 [Node 1] → [Node 2] → [Node 3] → [Node 4]